Sinn Bodhi: World Wrestling Entertainment (2006–2009)

 In late 2004, Cvjetkovich wrestled a number of dark matches for World Wrestling Entertainment.
 Debuting for WWE's developmental territory Ohio Valley Wrestling in December 2006, Cvjetkovich wrestled a number of matches which continued into the summer of 2007, at the suggestion of Al Snow, in hopes of earning a developmental contract with World Wrestling Entertainment.
 Cvjetkovich was signed to a WWE developmental contract on July 12, 2007.
 With WWE starting to shift its developmental territory to the newly formed Florida Championship Wrestling, Cvjetkovich reported there instead of OVW.
 On October 13, 2007, Cvjetkovich made his FCW debut under the name Sinn Bowdee, losing to Mariousz Jablonski.
 While in FCW, Cvjetkovich wrestled and feuded with several wrestlers that later achieved success in WWE such as Evan Bourne, Jack Swagger, Justin Gabriel, Kofi Kingston and Sheamus.
 Bodhi continued to wrestle in FCW even after his debut on the main roster.

-On the October 10, 2008 edition of SmackDown, vignettes promoting the debut of Cvjetkovich, now under the ring name Kizarny, began to air.
+On the October 10, 2008, edition of SmackDown, vignettes promoting the debut of Cvjetkovich, now under the ring name Kizarny, began to air.
 He later described his character as being as "if Jake "The Snake" Roberts and Doink produced a lovechild."
 During the vignettes, he spoke in carny talk, with additional vignettes airing during the next few weeks.
 He also competed in dark matches before SmackDown tapings, defeating Ryan Braddock and Curt Hawkins.
 Kizarny made his in-ring televised WWE debut on the January 2, 2009 episode of SmackDown, defeating Montel Vontavious Porter.
 Kizarny later reappeared in an Elimination Chamber qualifying battle royal but was eliminated early in the match.
-In his last appearance on WWE TV, Kizarny appeared in a backstage segment involving Vickie Guerrero and Edge on the February 20, 2009 episode of SmackDown.
+In his last appearance on WWE TV, Kizarny appeared in a backstage segment involving Vickie Guerrero and Edge on the February 20, 2009, episode of SmackDown.

-On March 9, 2009, Kizarny was released by WWE due to a no show to an event.
+On March 9, 2009, Kizarny was released by WWE.

 Return to the independent circuit (2009–present)

 Cvjetkovich made an appearance for the World Wrestling Council after his release from WWE and had hopes to tour Japan which never materialized.
-Sinn would compete in Florida Underground Wrestling, while there Sinn would take on FUW's best talents NVUS (Dakota Darsow & Kennedy Kendrick),Eddie Taurus, 666lbs Tweedle Die who Sinn mentored and defeated.
+Sinn would compete in Florida Underground Wrestling, while there Sinn would take on FUW's best talents, such as NVUS (Dakota Darsow & Kennedy Kendrick), Eddie Taurus, and 666lbs Tweedle Die, who Sinn mentored and defeated.
 Starting on June 18, Cvjetkovich was part of the Jim Rose Circus vs. Jake "The Snake" Roberts tour, which featured sideshow circus acts competing with professional wrestling in a battle to top one another.
 Cvjetkovich was in the main event each night, wrestling Roberts.
-He has also appeared on the Louisville, Ky-based OVW on the September 4, 2010 episode along with his valet Stacy Carter.
+He has also appeared on the Louisville, Kentucky–based OVW on the September 4, 2010, episode along with his valet Stacy Carter.
 On January 29, 2011, Cvjetkovich made his debut for Pro Wrestling Guerrilla (PWG), during the WrestleReunion 5 weekend, and was defeated by Jake Roberts in what was billed as Roberts' retirement match.
 In April 2013, he won the 55 man casino battle royal at Vendetta Pro Wrestling.